theappbusiness/android-proxy-toggle/README.md

 ### Testing

 We use Github Actions to execute all Unit Tests in the project for every PR against the `main` branch.
 JaCoCo is setup to run test coverage.
+We should aim to increase test coverage on each PR.
+At the moment of writing this, Hilt and JaCoCo are not totally compatible, so the total coverage shown is not accurate.

 ### Features